ContainerSolutions/tinkerbell-rpi4-workflow/README.md

 1) Create workflows, in orderd to this, it is required to assign template id with target id.
     ```bash
-    docker exec -ti deploy_tink-cli_1 tink workflow create -t <template id> -r <target id>
+    docker exec -ti deploy_tink-cli_1 tink workflow create -t <template id> -r '{"device_1": "<ip of the taget device>"}'
     ```
-    In this step, you decide what role should be assigned to RPi. for example if you would like one RPi to be k8s master, you have to assign target with its IP to the k8s-master template.
+    In this step, you decide what role should be assigned to RPi. for example if you would like one RPi to be k8s master, you have to assign targeted hardware IP to the k8s-master template.
     Note down the workflow ids.

  ## Execute workflow